 *Note: Whilst this post is sponsored by Age UK Mobility, all opinions expressed in this review are my own.

-Living with a disability, whether visible or invisible, can transform the simplest everyday task into a challenging beast.
+Living with a disability or chronic illness, whether visible or invisible, can transform the simplest everyday task into a challenging beast.
 One that requires tremendous effort to overcome, and saps you of energy when the day has barely begun.
+Here are some tips to regain independence.

 Chronic illnesses and physical disabilities mean that they will probably last for a lifetime.
 As such, it might not be so bad of an idea to implement some home and lifestyle changes that could possibly improve your quality of life.
 Whilst some of these addons may be big ones, many are also small tweaks with beneficial tradeoffs.